raydak-labs/configarr/docs/docs/examples.md

 docker-compose down -v
 ```

-## Adjusting provided templates by TrashGuide/Recyclarr
+## Adjusting provided templates by TRaSH-Guides/Recyclarr

-It is a common use case to use existing templates from TrashGuide or Recyclarr and modify them with either own scores or own additional custom formats.
+It is a common use case to use existing templates from TRaSH-Guides or Recyclarr and modify them with either own scores or own additional custom formats.
 We can easily do this with Configarr because we support both use cases and can add own custom formats when needed.

 ```yaml